Gary Hart: Later career

 After his Senate service and presidential races, Hart resumed his law practice.
 He remained moderately active in public policy matters, serving on the bipartisan US Commission on National Security/21st Century, also known as the Hart–Rudman Commission, commissioned on behalf of Bill Clinton in 1998 to study U.S. homeland security.
 The commission issued several findings calling for broad changes to security policy, but none were implemented until after the September 11 attacks.
 He earned a D.Phil. in politics from the University of Oxford in 2001 with a dissertation entitled The Restoration of the Republic; while at Oxford, he was a member of St Antony's College.

 Hart gave a speech before the American international law firm Coudert Brothers on September 4, 2001, exactly one week before the September 11 attacks, warning that within the next 25 years a terrorist attack would lead to mass deaths in the United States.
 Hart met with aviation executives in Montreal, Canada, on September 5, 2001, to warn of terrorist attacks.
 The Montreal Gazette reported the story the following day with a headline, "Thousands Will Die, Ex-Presidential Hopeful Says."
 On September 6, 2001, Hart met with National Security Adviser Condoleezza Rice to urge, "You must move more quickly on homeland security.
 An attack is going to happen."
 In a subsequent interview with Salon.com, Hart accused President George W. Bush and other administration officials of ignoring his warnings.

 In late 2002, urged by former Oxford classmates, Hart began testing the waters for another run for the presidency, launching a website at GaryHartNews.com and a related speaking tour to gauge reactions from the public.
 He started his own blog in the spring of 2003, the first prospective presidential candidate to do so.
 After a few months of speaking, Hart decided not to run for president and instead endorsed Democrat John Kerry.
 According to an October 23, 2004 National Journal article and later reports in The Washington Post, Hart was mentioned as a probable Cabinet appointment if Kerry won the presidency.
 He was considered a top candidate for either Director of National Intelligence, Secretary of Homeland Security or Secretary of Defense.

-Since May 2005, he has been a contributing blogger at HuffPost.
+Since May 2005, Hart has been a contributing blogger at HuffPost.
 He is a member of the Council on Foreign Relations.
 Hart also sits on the advisory board of Operation USA, a Los Angeles-based international relief and development agency.
 It was announced in January 2006 that Hart will hold an endowed professorship at the University of Colorado.
 He is the author of James Monroe, part of the Times Books series on American presidents published in October 2005.
 Hart is an Honorary Fellow of the Literary & Historical Society of University College Dublin.
 He is an advisory board member for the Partnership for a Secure America, a not-for-profit organization dedicated to recreating the bipartisan center in American national security and foreign policy.
 He is also a member of the ReFormers Caucus of Issue One.